 #2 Bisphenol A (BPA) in the lining of cans.
 BPA is suspected cause of hyperthyroidism not only in cats, but in humans as well.
 It is a chemical used to make plastics and adhesive resins for lining water pipes and the inside of cans.
 Consequently, the BPA particles end up in the food – although the quantities don’t amount to much, how can we know if it’s safe?
 On a side note, not all cans use linings that contain BPA; in fact, very few cans have linings containing BPA these days.

-IMPORTANT: Do not switch your cat back to dry food in fear of hyperthyroidism.
-Dry food raises more health concerns than can linings do.
-If you are worried, try using cat food from pouches or cardboard containers, or switch to a homemade raw diet.
+At the same time, do not switch your cat back to dry food in fear of hyperthyroidism.
+Dry food raise enoughconcerns than can linings do.
+If you are worried, try using cat food from pouches or cardboard containers.

 High iodine in the diet is the suspected cause of hyperthyroidism in cats that has been suggested most recently.